britishgas-engineering/ya-done-appium/README.md

 # ya-done-appium

-### THIS IS A WORK IN PROGRESS (BETA VERSION, THERE MAY STILL BE ISSUES.
-PLEASE RAISE)

 ### From Version 0.3.0
-- set up works with async and await ensure you have _babel-polyfill_
+- to use async and await ensure you have _[babel-polyfill](https://www.npmjs.com/package/babel-polyfill)_
 - added log the _this_ available in steps
 - added global logging availability